MarcinOrlowski/dhunter/docs/usage.md

  One example is better than thousands words, so let's assume we got two folders, say `/disk1/pictures` and `/disk2/photos` we want to deduplicate.

+ Both tools, `dscan` and `dhunt` are part of `dhunter` package.
+Once you have the package [install](install.md), you should have then in your path, available directly from your command line or shell.

 ### Scanning ###

  First step is to scan these folders.
 The simplest way is to use `dscan` like this: